reduxjs/reselect/README.md

 - **Memoization Functions**:

-  - Introduced new experimental memoization functions: `weakMapMemoize` and `autotrackMemoize`.
+  - Introduced new experimental memoization functions: `weakMapMemoize` and `unstable_autotrackMemoize`.
   - Incorporated `memoize` and `argsMemoize` into the [output selector fields] for debugging purposes.

 - **TypeScript Support and Performance**: